ValentinFunk/webpack2-sentry-plugin/README.md

 - `npm run build`: Compiles distribution build

 #### Differences to original version
 This plugin determines which sourcemap maps to which file and passes this information on to Sentry.
 That way you can freely rename sourcemaps.
+Support for devtool: hidden-sourcemap was also added.